UI vs. UX Design: What’s the Difference?

 UI and UX designers have some skills in common, but each role also requires its own unique skill set.

 While a degree isn’t always necessary to get a job as a UX or UI designer, having one can often open up new opportunities.
-Only a few universities offer programmes specific to UI/UX.
-UX designers might get a degree in computer science, psychology, human-computer interaction, or design.
+Some schools offer degree programmes specific to UI/UX design.
+UX designers might get a degree in a related field such as computer science, psychology, or design.
 UI designers, on the other hand, might graduate with a degree in digital design, graphic design, or interaction design.

-Gaining a University degree, taking a college course, completing an apprenticeship, or volunteering in the field are great ways to build your skills and make yourself a competitive candidate in this industry.
-To know which path may be best suited for your experience, consider the following general guidelines:

-University degrees will normally require 1 to 3 A levels in relevant subjects (maths, English) depending on whether you complete a degree or higher national diploma.

-College courses such as A level in Computing will typically require 4 or 5 GCSEs at grades 9 to 4 in relevant subjects.
-For level 4 or level 5 courses, such as a Level 4 Certificate in Digital Media Design, you will want to have 1 or 2 A levels to make yourself a competitive applicant.

-Apprenticeships typically require 4 or 5 GCSEs at grades 9 to 4 in relevant subjects (maths, English).

-According to Glassdoor, UI Designers in the UK make an average salary of £51,716 [1].
-For UX designers, that figure was £53,356 [2].
+According to Glassdoor (June 2023), UI Designers in India make an average salary of ₹5,00,000 [1].
+For UX designers, that figure was ₹7,66,500 [2].
 Your salary could depend on many factors, including your location, industry, amount of experience, and educational background.

 Both UI and UX design are well-paying careers that are in demand.
 Which you choose to pursue will depend on your goals and interests.
 If you’re interested in technology, thrive on variety, and love to solve problems, user experience design might be a good fit.
 If you’re a creative thinker with a strong aesthetic sense, consider pursuing user interface design.